ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 ### Mixing Algorithm

-When SCTs or STHs are recorded by a participant in CT Gossip, it is important that they are included in a pool that will randomly shuffle them before they are used (either in proof fetching or sent to a server/trusted auditor).
-This shuffling must use a cryptographically secure random number generator and an appropriate shuffling algorithm, such as the Fisher-Yates Shuffle.
+When SCTs or STHs are recorded by a participant in CT Gossip, it is important that they are selected from the datastore in a non-deterministic fashion.

-Shuffling is most important for servers, as they can be queried for SCTs and STHs anonymously.
-If the server used a predicable shuffling algorithm (or no shuffling at all, such as a FIFO queue), an attacker could exploit the predictability to learn information about a client.
+This is most important for servers, as they can be queried for SCTs and STHs anonymously.
+If the server used a predicable ordering algorithm, an attacker could exploit the predictability to learn information about a client.
 One such method would be by observing the (encrypted) traffic to a server.
 When a client of interest connects, the attacker makes a note.
 They observe more clients connecting, and predicts at what point the client-of-interest's data will be disclosed, and ensures that they query the server at that point.

-Although most important for servers, shuffling is still strongly recommended for clients and Trusted Auditors.
+Although most important for servers, random ordering is still strongly recommended for clients and Trusted Auditors.
 The above attack can still occur for these entities, although the cicumstances are less straightforward.
 For clients, an attacker could observe their behavior, note when they recieve a STH from a server, and use javascript to cause a network connection at the correct time to force a client to disclose the specific STH.
 Trusted Auditors are stewards of sensitive client data.
 If an attacker had the ability to observe the activities of a Trusted Auditor (perhaps by being a log, or another auditor), they could perform the same attack - noting the disclosure of data from a client to the Trusted Auditor, and then correlating a later disclosure from the Trusted Auditor as coming from that client.

-The recommendations for mixing are to use a secure shuffling algorithm (such as Fisher-Yates), a cryptographically secure random number generator,  to ensure that in some fashion a datastore be marked 'dirty' upon item insertion, and at least one shuffle operation occurs on a dirty datastore before data is retrieved from it for use.
+Random ordering can be ensured by several mechanisms.
+A datastore can be shuffled, using a secure shuffling algorithm such as Fisher-Yates.
+Alternately, a series of random indexes into the data store can be selected (if a collision occurs, a new index is selected.)
+A cryptographyically secure random number generator must be used in either case.
+If shuffling is performed, the datastore must be marked 'dirty' upon item insertion, and at least one shuffle operation occurs on a dirty datastore before data is retrieved from it for use.

 ### Flushing Attacks